 More Ways of Fundraising For Charity

-For some really easy ways to raise funds for animals, have a look at our Easy Fundraising Ideas page, here.
-If you are good at organising, and think you could arrange a charity event ore activity, have a look for ideas, here.
+For some easy ways to raise funds for animals, have a look at our Easy Fundraising Ideas page, here.
+If you are good at organising, and think you could arrange a charity event or activity, have a look for ideas, here.
 They range from small, simple events and activities, to larger ones.
 Here are even more ways to earn and raise funds to help animals in need.

 Many Other Ways To Help Stop Animal Suffering

 On this site there are many varied ways you can help animals and help stop cruelty.
-In fact, there are so many different ways that there is something for every personality type, no matter what their circumstances.
+In fact, there are so many ways that there is something for every personality type, no matter what their circumstances.

 If you would like to learn more about why we so urgently need to help stop animal suffering, please see this website.
-It will allow you to broaden your knowledge of many different types of world wide animal abuse, giving you the ability to help animals by spreading awareness and answering questions people may have.
+It will allow you to broaden your knowledge of many types of worldwide animal abuse, giving you the ability to help animals by spreading awareness and answering questions people may have.
 Please be aware that you may find the information distressing, especially if you are a more sensitive person.